 ← Back to Stories

-Peter Dutton appointed to Queensland Investment Corporation board post-politics
+Peter Dutton appointed to Queensland Investment Corporation board amid political criticism

 Consensus Summary

-Former federal opposition leader Peter Dutton has been appointed to the board of the Queensland Investment Corporation (QIC) by the LNP state government, alongside former Labor MP Michael Choi.
-The appointments, announced on April 10, 2026, aim to bolster investment in Queensland’s defence and critical minerals sectors, with QIC managing over $135 billion in assets.
-Dutton, who lost his federal seat of Dickson in the 2025 election to Labor’s Ali France, will provide strategic advice on the Sovereign Industry Development Fund.
-Queensland Treasurer David Janetzki (spelled Janetski in ABC) framed the move as bringing 'world-class expertise' to QIC, emphasizing Queensland’s role as a global leader in critical minerals.
-While Dutton has ruled out a political return, opposition criticism highlights concerns over taxpayer-funded roles for former politicians.
-The appointments reflect the state government’s push to attract investment amid economic challenges.
+Former federal opposition leader Peter Dutton has been appointed to the board of Queensland Investment Corporation (QIC) by the LNP government, alongside former Labor MP Michael Choi.
+The appointments, announced on April 10, 2026, aim to bolster investment in Queensland’s critical minerals and defence industries, with QIC managing over $135 billion in assets.
+Dutton, who lost his federal seat of Dickson in the 2025 election, will provide strategic advice on the Sovereign Industry Development Fund, leveraging his past experience as Defence Minister.
+Treasurer David Janetzki framed the move as bringing 'world-class expertise' to the state-owned entity, while opposition shadow treasurer Shannon Fentiman condemned it as a 'jobs for mates' scheme, highlighting taxpayer concerns amid economic struggles.
+The government also appointed Andrew Cripps as the first special commissioner for regional Queensland, reflecting broader policy shifts.
+While all sources agree on the core details, ABC and SMH provide additional context on Dutton’s political future and QIC’s financial structure.

 ✓ Verified by 2+ sources